 Because of the use of Unicode as the default string type, Windows 98, 95, and ME will not run applications produced with C++Builder 2009 or later.
 These operating systems do not support Unicode strings, and Microsoft has dropped support for them.

 Applications built with C++Builder 2009-XE2 and VCL will run on Windows 2000 or later.
 Applications built with C++Builder XE3-XE5 will run on Windows XP and later.
-Applications built with C++Builder XE6 will run on Windows Vista or later and should (unofficially) also run fine on XP.
+Applications built with C++Builder versions from XE6 onwards will run on Windows 7 or later

 Most existing code will work fine using the new default UnicodeString.
 Code that does byte level manipulation of string data, or that carries data in string variables probably needs to be examined and perhaps updated to account for the new character sizes inherent in Unicode string data.
 For more information, see the documentation and Embarcadero Developer Network for information about moving existing code to Unicode.